toolsforexperiments/instrumentserver/msmtProtocol.md

  * Should we save the data and setup parameters in the same file?
 I'm concerning that sometimes the data can be huge and takes long time to load, but we only want to see the setup parameter.
+   * I think this depends on Wolfgang's file format.
+If it can support this, I would say we should use it.

+## Possible File Structures
+Data:
+- date
+  - Project_name
+    - Run_name_person (incrementNumber_string_string)
+      - Instrument_settings.JSON
+      - Data.hdf5